MaynardMiner/MM.Hash/README.md

 ./StartMM.Coin
 ```

-ADVANCED SETTINGS (Auto-Algo)
+**ADVANCED SETTINGS**

 Advanced Settings allow you to control multiple GPU devices in groups, and you are able to set each group with an individual wallet- Meaning you can auto-exchange mine for different coins at the same time (up to 8).
 To use- You first must swap Type Parameter- You do this by placing # in front of Type in "Normal Settings" and removing the # in front the type in the Advanced configuration.
 Type allows you declare which groups are active.
 You must add a numerical value behind each device you are using, starting with "1", i.e. This is the same process for Auto-Coin.
 Auto-Coin is built only with advanced settings, and can only use up to 3 device groups (anymore is too slow for usb).

 ```
 Type=NVIDIA1,NVIDIA2 (You can still use CPU, but no CPU1,CPU2,CPU3 (There is no support for multi-cpu).
-Just use CPU.)
+Just use CPU.
+See StartMM.Coin help txt for more details)
 ```

-The next step is setting up each group.
-GPUDevices correspond to the numerical value set of the device type.
-If you are using NVIDIA1, you must remove the # in front of the GPUDevices1, Wallet1, and PasswordCurrency1 parameters to make them active.
-It is important you keep all "" and '' or '""' where present!
-Set your wallet, and the corresponding coin symbol.
-Once you have set all your devices- You must go down to the Command section, and find the # between advanced commands.
-First you must delete the " in front of the # in order to extend the command.
-Then you must remove the # sign, and either leave it out if you are using all 8 groups, or move it in front of the first group (# -GPUDevices(number)) you are not using.
-Lastly, you must add the " that you have removed at the end of your command (Before # if you are not using all 8, Like This- " #-GPUDevices(number)).
-If you are using EWBF miner- you must use StartMM configuration file...It is only setup for EWBF.
-You just change your initial settings/pools/etc. If you are not using EWBF miner- Be sure to not use Ethash or Equihash algorithms.
+If you are not using a devices groups, and only wish to mine your GPUS/CPUS from one wallet, the you can enter '' for the remaining parameters for device groups 2 & 3.
+See StartMM.Coin txt for more information.

 IMPORTANT: ENSURE POOL OFFERS EXCHANGE TO YOUR COIN SELECTED IN WALLET ADDRESS!

-STARTING THE MINER
+**STARTING THE MINER**

 Naviagate to MM.Hash directory and run this command:
 ```